immers-space/immers/README.md

 --- | --- | ---
 name | Name of your immer | Immers Space domain | Domain name for your immers server | immers.space hub | Domain name for your Mozilla Hubs Cloud or other connected immersive experience.
-Can either be a single domain or comma separated list with additional CORS & OAuth redirect domains.
+Can either be a single domain or comma separated list.
+Each domain listed will be enabled for CORS & trusted OAuth client requests.
 Users will be redirected to the first domain listed. | hub.immers.space dbString | Full MongoDB connection string, with credentials and database name, e.g. `mongodb://localhost:27017/immers` smtpHost | Mail service domain (for password resets) | smtp.sendgrid.net smtpPort | Mail service port | 587